Irrotational Contact Fields

 \subsection{Compliance Modulation}

-For SAP the effective compliance during slip is $k_\text{eff} = k/(1+\tilde{\mu}^2)$, where $\tilde{\mu}=\mu(R_t/R_n)^{1/2}$ \cite{bib:castro2022unconstrained} depends on the ratio of the tangential to normal regularization parameters.
-SAP chooses this ratio so that $\tilde{\mu}\approx0$, but still is non-zero.
+For SAP, the effective compliance during slip is $k_\text{eff} = k/(1+\tilde{\mu}^2)$, where $\tilde{\mu}=\mu(R_t/R_n)^{1/2}$ \cite{bib:castro2022unconstrained} depends on the ratio of the tangential to normal regularization parameters.
+SAP chooses this ratio so that $\tilde{\mu}\approx0$, but it is still non-zero.
 We refer to this artifact as \emph{compliance modulation}, and it was first reported in \cite{bib:castro2022unconstrained}.